ngageoint/mage-android/README.md

 ~/android-sdk-linux/tools/android
 ```

 Check the [build configuration](mage/build.gradle#L8-L9) for the version of android you will need.
+You will also need to install Google Play services.

 ### Signing